Right-click for episode transcript

 [MUSIC PLAYING]

-This is Brains On for American Public Media.
+This is Brains On! from American Public Media.
 I'm Molly Bloom.
-Here to help me answer Max's question about Down syndrome is 12-year-old Ezra and 10-year-old Fiona from St Paul, Minnesota.
+Here to help me answer Max's question about down syndrome is 12-year-old Ezra and 10-year-old Fiona from Saint Paul, Minnesota.
 Hello.

 FIONA: Hello.